IBM/tririga-api/markdowns/Organization.md

   Operation | Primary Key Validation
   ---|---
-  Retire | Payload's triExternalReferenceTX = triRecordIdSY of Organization record to be retired Update | Payload's triExternalReferenceTX = triRecordIdSY of Organization record to be updated
+  Retire | Payload's triNameTX = triNameTX of Organization record to be retired Update | Payload's triNameTX = triNameTX of Organization record to be updated

 - **Rejection Criteria**